 Mr. Baker co-chairs the American Bar Association ("ABA") Committee on Consumer Products Regulation, is Past President of the International Consumer Product Health and Safety Organization ("ICPHSO") and is Past President of the Association of Transportation Law, Logistics and Policy.

-David H. Baker has been practicing law in Washington, D.C. for more than 30 years, focusing on the areas of safety law and transportation law.
+David H. Baker has been practicing law in Washington, D.C. for over 35 years, focusing on the areas of safety law and transportation law.
 He regularly represents clients before the U.S. Consumer Product Safety Commission, the Food and Drug Administration and the Department of Transportation.
 His clients include national trade associations, Fortune 500 corporations and privately held companies.
-Representative clients include the Asphalt Emulsion Manufacturers Association; Asphalt Recycling and Reclaiming Association; FP2 Inc.; International Slurry Association; Lighter Association; Plastic Shipping Container Institute; Sports Card Association; Tobacco Industry Testing Laboratory; Writing Instrument Manufacturers Association; BIC Corporation; Cerilliant Corporation; The Coleman Company; Euro-Pro Operating, LLC; The Holmes Group; Jarden Corporation; Johanson Transportation Service; LTD Commodities LLC; Plastican; Rawlings Sporting Goods; Relco Systems, Inc.; Ropak Packaging; Snell Memorial Foundation; The Sports Authority; Swedish Match; Sunbeam Products; T3 Micro Inc.; Toro Company; Tyco Fire & Safety; Victory Fireworks; Warnaco, Inc.; Zippo Manufacturing.
+Representative clients include the Asphalt Emulsion Manufacturers Association; Asphalt Recycling and Reclaiming Association; FP2 Inc.; International Slurry Association; Lighter Association; Plastic Shipping Container Institute; Sports Card Association; Tobacco Industry Testing Laboratory; Writing Instrument Manufacturers Association; BBX Inc.; BIC Corporation; Cerilliant Corporation; The Coleman Company; Euro-Pro Operating, LLC; The Holmes Group; Jarden Corporation; Johanson Transportation Service; Rawlings Sporting Goods; Relco Systems, Inc.; Snell Memorial Foundation; Speedo; The Sports Authority; Swedish Match; Sunbeam Products; T3 Micro Inc.; Tyco Fire & Safety; Victory Fireworks; Zippo Manufacturing.

 In the product safety area, Mr. Baker has been lead counsel for industry in five rulemakings before the CPSC and regularly represents clients before the CPSC in Section 15 reporting cases, recall actions and civil penalty proceedings.
 He also regularly appears before Health Canada/Sante Canada on behalf of manufacturers of regulated products in that country.